quicwg/base-drafts/draft-ietf-quic-transport.md

 number is likely indicative of a rebinding in a middlebox and not a complete change in path.
-This determination likely depends on heuristics, which could be imperfect; if the new path capacity is significantly reduced, ultimately this relies on the congestion controller responding to congestion signals and reduce send rates appropriately.
+This determination likely depends on heuristics, which could be imperfect; if the new path capacity is significantly reduced, ultimately this relies on the congestion controller responding to congestion signals and reducing send rates appropriately.

 After verifying an address, the endpoint SHOULD update any address validation tokens ({{address-validation}}) that it has issued to its peer if those are no longer valid based on the changed address.

-Address validation using the PING frame MAY be used at any time by either peer.
+Address validation using the PATH_CHALLENGE frame MAY be used at any time by either peer.
 For instance, an endpoint might check that a peer is still in possession of its address after a period of quiescence.
+Additionally, a client may choose to send a PATH_PROBE packet at any time, eliciting a PATH_PROBE_REPLY which can be statelessly generated by the server.

+- The above paragraph (pre-existing) breaks the ability to treat a unsolicited PATH_CHALLENGE as an indication of a middlebox being bad.
+That's probably okay, or we could instead say "MAY treat as sign of bad middlebox/NAT rebinding" and leave the existing part out.

 Upon seeing a connection migration, an endpoint that sees a new address MUST abandon any address validation it is performing with other addresses on the expectation that the validation is likely to fail.
-Abandoning address validation primarily means not closing the connection when a PONG frame is not received, but it could also mean ceasing retransmissions of the PING frame.
-An endpoint that doesn't retransmit a PING frame might receive a PONG frame, which it MUST ignore.
+Abandoning address validation primarily means not closing the connection when a PATH_RESPONSE frame is not received, but it could also mean ceasing retransmissions of the PATH_CHALLENGE frame.
+An endpoint that doesn't retransmit a PATH_CHALLENGE frame might receive a PATH_RESPONSE frame, which it MUST ignore.

-## Spurious Connection Migrations
+### Spurious Connection Migrations {#migrate-spurious}

 A connection migration could be triggered by an attacker that is able to capture and forward a packet such that it arrives before the legitimate copy of that